 Unlike you and me, Buzz Lightyear wasn’t born in a day.
-In fact, the charismatic space cadet from Toy Story cherished by children everywhere was intricately designed by an army of animators on a computer screen.
-In reality, that adored astronaut is simply a series of simultaneous still images manipulated to create the illusion of movement.
+In fact, the charismatic space cadet from Toy Story cherished by children everywhere was intricately designed on a computer screen by an army of animators.
+That adored astronaut is actually just a series of still images manipulated to create the illusion of movement.

 And it’s not just children’s movies either.
-Animators play integral, behind-the-scenes roles in action-packed blockbusters like Transformers, high-octane video games like Halo, glamorous television commercials and much more!
+Animators play integral, behind-the-scenes roles in action-packed blockbusters like Transformers, high-octane video games like Halo, trendy television commercials and much more.
 How would you like to be a part of such exciting projects on a daily basis?

-In such a specialized and competitive field, it’s important to be sure you’ve got the chops to succeed before investing your time and energy into a career in animation.
-To help get you up to speed with the industry, we’ve compiled some need-to-know animation info for you.
+In such a specialized and competitive field, it’s important to be sure you’ve got the chops to succeed before investing your time and energy into pursuing a career in animation.
+To help get you up to speed with the industry, we compiled some need-to-know animation information for you.

 What does an animator do, anyway?

-Animators, also known as multimedia artists, create special effects, animation or other visual images using computers or other electronic tools for products or creations, according to the Bureau of Labor Statistics.
+Animators, also known as multimedia artists, create special effects, animation or other visual images using computers or other electronic tools for products or creations, according to the U.S. Department of Labor (DOL).

 As you know, animators help create television shows, movies and video games.
 But besides the obvious, there are many lesser-known instances where animation is used.
 “I grew up thinking that animators all worked for a movie studio or cartoon show studios, and it is simply not the case,” says Jordyn Bowers, 3D Animator for InventHelp.

 What are some characteristics of a successful animator?

-If you like the idea of working in animation, the next step is to determine if you have the innate qualities that lend themselves well to the profession.
+If you’re considering pursuing a career in animation, the next step is to determine if you have the innate qualities that lend themselves well to the profession.
 Knowing this information ahead of time will help you avoid wasting time and effort if it’s not the right fit for you.

-Mize says animators must commit incredible attention to detail to the world around them.
 For example, a non-animator might not notice the stranger in line ahead of them at a coffee shop.
-But a true animator would analyze every detail of that individual, from their posture and facial expressions to the way they walk and talk.
+But a true animator sees details and might analyze that individual—from their posture and facial expressions to the way they walk and talk.

 What are the technical skills needed in animation?

-Perhaps you’ve decided that you possess the natural characteristics necessary to excel in an animation career.
-But hold on, you’re not quite in the clear yet.
+Perhaps you’ve discovered you possess the natural characteristics needed to succeed in an animation career.
+But you’re not quite in the clear yet.
 Those qualities are useless if they aren’t accompanied by the requisite technical skills for animation.